Commissioning projects in criminal justice settings

 The arts have a long tradition of engaging and inspiring individuals to think about their lives and consider their future differently.
 We are committed to helping commissioners based in prisons and community settings understand and identify how the arts can meet relevant outcomes and objectives.

-We provide guidance for our members on how to collect evidence to support offender outcomes – such as re-offending rates and employability – demonstrating value for money.
-Our members demonstrate how the arts can support learning and health and wellbeing, so that the impact of the commissioned intervention can be effectively measured.
+We provide guidance for our network on how to collect evidence to support offender outcomes – such as re-offending rates and employability – demonstrating value for money.
+Our network subscribers demonstrate how the arts can support learning and health and wellbeing, so that the impact of the commissioned intervention can be effectively measured.

 One small but important part of the ‘total experience of imprisonment’ is the arts activities available in prisons… The arts are a lifeline from despair for some prisoners, a gateway to improvement for others and an antidote to both tedium and tension for many.”